The Future of Fuel Cells

 Fig 7 Different forms of energy shown in a chart

 To properly evaluate different types of fuel cells it is desirable to understand basic theoretical energy concepts.
 To understand energy concepts, it is beneficial to have a proper naming system that covers all the basic types of different energy in the universe.
 This is because it is often difficult or impossible to convert certain types of energy into different forms.
-The system of energy used in this web-booklet is based on a plural energy system where all the different types of energy are two word forms such as chemical energy.
+The system of energy used in this booklet is based on a plural energy system where all the different types of energy are two word forms such as chemical energy.
 The basis of this two word naming system is borrowed from chemistry, however typically it is not labeled as the plural energy system.
 Engineers do not like to use this chemistry naming system, however it is the simplest and easiest to understand.
 The plural energy system is shown as a bar chart in Fig 7.
 At the head of the chart of "simple forms" is einstein energy which is...a term for the concept of the total energy in the universe or a particular system.
 When referring to the fact that energy is conserved in the universe it should be mentioned that it is einstein energy that is conserved, because other forms may not be.
-All einstein energy can be logically divided into either external energy or internal energy.
-The major difference between external energy and internal energy is the fact that internal energy can never be completely converted into external energy.
-16. TEMPERAMENT vs TEMPERATURE
+All einstein energy can be logically divided into either external energy, internal energy, or nucleus energy.
+16. THERMAL TEMPERATURE AND CHEMICAL TEMPERATURE

 Fig 8 Virtual photons are closely coupled and real photons travel alone through space